jinghuazhao/software-notes/AA.md

   library(SAIGE)
 END
 ```
-assuming that we have already installed boost_1.58.0 as with R 3.6.0 in Computationl_Statistics.

 The required packages Rcpp and RcppParallel are relatively easy to deal with, we then simply load the packague as usual.